 3. The doctoral candidate and the participants of the Thesis Committee Meeting check the courses taken by the doctoral candidate and plan the studies to guarantee adequate knowledge of and expertise in the field.

-4. Part of the meeting has to be held in the absence of the supervisor to allow for possible confidential matters to be discussed between the TC members and the doctoral candidate.
+4. Part of the meeting should be held in the absence of the supervisor to allow for possible confidential matters to be discussed between the TC members and the doctoral candidate.